Welcome to Catnapin's

 ||

-| 1999 | NASA | 12 billion year old universe |
+1999 | NASA | 12 billion year old universe |

-using Hubble constant for very distant stars |
+Using Hubble constant to estimate age of very distant stars |

-| 2002 | Hubble Space Telescope | 13-14 billion year old universe |
+2002 | Hubble Space Telescope | 13-14 billion year old universe |

-estimated age of the oldest white dwarfs thought to have been stars 1 billion years after the Big Bang |
+Estimated age of the oldest white dwarfs thought to have been stars 1 billion years after the Big Bang |

-| 2003 | Krauss & Chaboyer | 11.5 to 20 billion year old universe | estimating age of the oldest star clusters. |
+2003 | Krauss & Chaboyer | 11.5 to 20 billion year old universe | Estimated age of the oldest star clusters. |

-| ~2008 | British Geological Survey |
+~2008 | British Geological Survey |

-OneGeology progect.
+One Geology project.
 First searchable data base for global geological features.
-To have all the geological maps in one location, usable by all. |
+To have all the geological maps in one location, accessible by all. |